 About Eric Alan

-I’ve also done my own hard work.
-I know what it’s like to carry something difficult — to be wired for attunement in a way that’s both a gift and sometimes a weight.
-That’s part of what brought me here.
-And it’s part of what I bring.
+I've done my own hard work.
+I know what it's like to carry something difficult, to be wired for attunement in a way that's both a gift and sometimes a weight.
+That's part of what brought me here.
+And it's part of what I bring.

-My work is informed by parts-based perspectives, relational practice, and earth-based traditions.
-I’m not a licensed therapist and this isn’t clinical treatment.
-But it isn’t casual either.
-It’s careful, human, unhurried support — for people who are ready to pay attention to what’s actually happening.
+My work is informed by parts-based perspectives, relational practice, and nature-based and shamanic traditions.
+I'm not a licensed therapist and this isn't clinical treatment.
+But it isn't casual either.
+It's careful, human, unhurried support for people who want to pay attention to what's actually happening.

 I live off-grid in Vermont, close to the land and the seasons.
 That's not incidental to the work.
 It's part of the same thing.